 Compared to the CX-40, the Flashback sticks may feel a bit different.
 The old CX-40s used a piece of thin flexible metal foil over the contact area to make the connection for the directional or button.
 These sticks are pushing rubber carbon pads onto a PCB with open contact areas like a gamepad.
 They do not really have any tactile feel, whereas the CX-40s tended to have a bump where you have activated the switch.
 I prefer the membrane contacts to be honest, I find them more responsive than the foil contacts.
 The top of the stick has its dashes painted orange, but I do not know how durable the paint is.

 The console uses composite video output, which is a huge step up in quality over the RF-only original units.
 The Atari 2600 generates composite color and luma signals inside its TIA and mixes them together outside the chip.
-The audio comes from two pins on the TIA and the console was originally intended to support stereo sound, but that was dropped in late development.
+The audio comes from two pins on the TIA and the console was originally intended to support stereo sound via built-in speakers, but that was dropped in late development.
 While the original 2600 is capable of S-Video and stereo audio, the Flashback 2's composite video and mono audio are good enough for the $30 price point for which Atari was releasing this console.

 Unfortunately, those days of cheap but highly accurate and modable ASIC recreations are gone.
 Today you have choices between cheap boxes and plug-in-plays offering ARM-based emulation or expensive boutique consoles that can run cartridges off FPGAs.
 The former includes every Flashback after the 2+.
 Atgames used an ARM-based emulator to reduce cost.
 While very high quality emulation is available on the PC in the form of the Stella emulator, the proprietary emulator Atgames uses is not nearly as accurate as the Stella emulator or the ASIC used in the Flashback 2.